-Slavoff is an assistant professor of chemistry and of molecular biophysics and biochemistry at Yale.
+Slavoff is an assistant professor of chemistry and molecular biophysics and biochemistry at Yale.
 She is a member of the Chemical Biology Institute at Yale’s West Campus.

 The study’s first author is Nadia D’Lima, a researcher in Slavoff’s lab.
 Alan Saghatelian of the Salk Institute for Biological Studies is the study’s other co-senior author.